chem-274-A-master/problem-set-2/instructions.md

 $$

-In practice, this is implemented in half steps.
-A nice explanation of the steps to implement this algorithm can be found [on Wikipedia](https://en.wikipedia.org/wiki/Verlet_integration#Velocity_Verlet).
+You can either use the formulas above, or in half steps (as described below).
+A nice explanation of the steps to implement the half step algorithm can be found [on Wikipedia](https://en.wikipedia.org/wiki/Verlet_integration#Velocity_Verlet).
+It is a bit nicer than using the equations above beause it doesn't rely on the past state of the sytem.

 1. Calculate the velocity at a half step: